E3SM-Project/zstash/docs/source/tutorial.rst

 ********

 .. note::
-    This tutorial uses ``zstash v0.4.2``.
+    This tutorial is specifically for ``zstash v0.4.2``.
     Some features have been added/changed since.
+    Paths for E3SM Unified have also changed.

 Some statements on this tutorial have been pulled from other pages of the documentation.
 This is done to provide a comprehensive tutorial on a single page.